Loyen/example-php-project/docs/how-to/kubernetes.md

 ## Creating an overlay

-Lets move back out of the base directory and create the directory structure for a local overlay and go that directory.
+Lets move back out of the base directory and create the directory structure for a local overlay and go into that directory instead.
 ```
 $ cd ..
 $ mkdir -p overlays/local
 $ cd overlays/local
 ```

-Since we currently do not have anything special to add to the local overlay, just created a `kustomization.yaml` configuration file and include the base directory into it.
-This will make it include whatever is done within `kustomization.yaml` file in the base directory and we can add to it.
+Since we currently do not have anything special to add to the local overlay, just create a `kustomization.yaml` configuration file and include the base directory into it.
+This will make it include whatever is done within the `kustomization.yaml` file in the base directory and add to it through the local overlays file.
 ```
 $ touch kustomization.yaml
 $ kustomize edit add resource ../../base